 If they do, this is great because you open their post and can read the magazines before giving it to them!
 Not only does this help with your business knowledge, but it also gives you something to talk to your boss about.
-This is excellent when you are building rapport and finding common ground which in itself is vital to being a strategic business partner.
+This is excellent when you build rapport and find common ground, which is vital to being a strategic business partner.

 Reading doesn’t stop there.

-Make sure you read everything that is put up on your internal communication systems – intranet, collaborative tools such as Slack or Trello and briefing documents.
-I always found the intranet to be a weird and wonderful place to get lots of information about the organisation.
+Make sure you read everything put up on your internal communication systems – intranet, collaborative tools such as Slack or Trello and briefing documents.
+I always found the intranet a weird and wonderful place to get lots of information about the organisation.

 I highly highly recommend that you read lots of career and personal development books.
-I love getting lost in a good book and will always find time to read fiction so I make sure that with every two fiction books I read I will read one non-fiction book that will develop me professionally.
+I love getting lost in a good book and will always find time to read fiction, so I make sure that I will read one non-fiction book that will develop me professionally with every two fiction books I read.